padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 ## Python Installation

+This bundle requires Python 3.10 due to conflicts between Python modules and Hazelcast Jet.

 The following is an Anaconda example.
-This bundle requires Python 3.10 due to conflicts between Python modules and Hazelcast Jet.
+Note that Anaconda is NOT required to run this bundle.

 ```bash
 conda create --name tensorflow310 python=3.10